bennyjien/gulper/README.md

 # Haunter: Gulpy Website Generator

-Haunter is Gulp-based static webpage generator.
+**Haunter is Gulp-based static webpage generator.** It includes HTML boilerplate, not-so-minimal CSS, and some JS scripts for kickstarting web projects.

 Haunter does:
 + Live reloading browser